-We have also opened for enrollment a Phase 1b clinical trial of single agent RP1 in solid organ transplant recipients with CSCC, which we believe to be potentially registrational (in its own right or, subject to discussion with regulatory authorities, following enrollment of additional patients, including as a potential label expansion after an initial approval of RP1 in a different indication).
-We are currently enrolling approximately 30 patients in this clinical trial to assess the safety and efficacy of RP1 in liver and kidney transplant recipients with recurrent CSCC.
-Progress in this clinical trial has been particularly impacted by COVID-19, as the patient population is severely immune-compromised and considered very high risk if they were to contract COVID-19.
-Nevertheless, we expect to dose the first patient in this clinical trial in early 2021 and present initial data from this clinical trial in the second half of the year.
+We also have open for enrollment a Phase 1b/2 clinical trial of single agent RP1 in solid organ transplant recipients with CSCC, or ARTACUS or the ARTACUS trial, which we believe to be potentially registrational (in its own right or, subject to discussion with regulatory authorities, following enrollment of additional patients, including as a potential label expansion after an initial approval of RP1 in a different indication).
+We are currently enrolling patients in this clinical trial to assess the safety and efficacy of RP1 in liver and kidney transplant recipients with recurrent CSCC.
+The protocol has been amended to enroll up to 65 patients with potentially registrational intent.
+While enrollment in this clinical trial has been impacted by COVID-19, as the patient population is severely immune-compromised and considered very high risk, we expect to present initial data from this clinical trial in the first quarter of 2022.